carpentries-incubator/camera-traps/README.md

 Overview of the lessons:

-  1. Data organization using camTrapR
-  * Camera Trap Data in R
+  * Camera trap organization in R
   * Introduction to Python Megadetector (species identification)
   * Introduction to Whiskerbook (individual identification)
   * Data wrangling in R